numba/numba/docs/source/quickstart.rst

         return x + y

-The very basic example above is compiled for any compatible input types automatically when the sum1d function is called.
+The very basic example above is compiled for any compatible input types automatically when the sum function is called.
 The result is a new function with performance comparable to a compiled function written in C (assuming best case scenario; more on that later).
 To compile for specific input types, we can tell Numba what those input types are::